What happens if, as a visitor, you need a doctor in the UK? Can you get free medical care under the National Health

 What About Brexit?

 Now that Brexit negotiations are underway, rules for European visitors are likely to change.
-This is a fluid situation so it's probably a good idea for Europeans planning to travel in the UK after mid 2018 to have some travel insurance in the interim.
+This is a fluid situation so it's probably a good idea for Europeans planning to travel in the UK before final arrangements are agreed to have some travel insurance in the interim.

 Check your travel insurance carefully